-We will continue to grow our core businesses with our existing and new partners/distributors through the BioRinse and dCELL product lines.
-This base business includes existing specialities and geographic markets.
-We will support this growth with logical new product enhancements and clinical- or market-related activities.
+Our core businesses with our existing and new partners/distributors through the BioRinse and dCELL product lines are the primary drivers of the business.
+Our customers expect a level of service, and we remain flexible and responsive to our customer needs.
+We have supported growth opportunities using our existing capacity and continual focus on operational efficiencies to ensure a supply of products in existing and growing surgical specialties augmented by product enhancements.
 This growth will also be supported by our current infrastructure and planned capacity enhancements.